miraqoz9038/cyclistic-case-study/README.md

 ---

+Data Source: Divvy Bike Share Data (public dataset)
+Disclaimer: This is a capstone project for the Google Data Analytics Certificate

 *Analysis based on Cyclistic bike-share data.
 All insights derived from the provided dataset spanning multiple months of ridership patterns.*